 Barstool, Bally’s, Golden Nugget cleared to launch

 The Virginia General Assembly legalized sports betting in 2020, and the market officially launched in January.
-FanDuel, in collaboration with the Washington Football Team, was first out of the gate.
+FanDuel VA, in collaboration with the Washington Football Team, was first out of the gate.
 The industry heavyweight began accepting sports bets on Jan.
 21.

 In the following weeks, additional sportsbooks launched.
 In fact, with just 11 days of action in January, Virginia sports bettors tallied nearly $59 million in wagers.
 That bodes extremely well for the future, including February (exact figures will be released next week).